junxit/us-congress-bills-110/bill.md

 - **(1)** Anna Jarvis, who is considered to be the founder of the modern Mother’s Day, was born in Webster, West Virginia on May 1, 1864.
 - **(2)** A resident of Grafton, West Virginia, Anna Jarvis dedicated much of her adult life to honoring her mother, Anna Reeves Jarvis, who passed on May 9, 1905.
-- **(3)** In 1908, the Matthews Methodist Episcopal Church of Grafton, West Virginia, officially proclaimed the third anniversary of Anna Reeves Jarvis’ death to be Mother’s Day.
+- **(3)** In 1908, the Andrews Methodist Episcopal Church of Grafton, West Virginia, officially proclaimed the third anniversary of Anna Reeves Jarvis’ death to be Mother’s Day.
 - **(4)** In 1910, West Virginia Governor, William Glasscock, issued the first Mother’s Day Proclamation encouraging all West Virginians to attend church and wear white carnations.
 - **(5)** On May 8, 1914, the Sixty-Third Congress approved H. J. Res.
 263 designating the second Sunday in May to be observed as Mother’s Day and encouraging all Americans to display the American flag at their homes as a public expression of the love and reverence for the mothers of our Nation.
 - **(6)** On May 9, 1914, President Woodrow Wilson issued a Presidential Proclamation directing government officials to display the American flag on all government buildings and inviting the American people to display the flag at their homes on the second Sunday of May as a public expression of the love and reverence for the mothers of our nation.